evilprince2009/Windows-Terminal-Customization/README.md

 ### Install Windows Terminal

 Definitely if you haven't installed Windows Terminal yet, install it from Microsoft Store.
-Thats the first thing you need to do.
+Thats the must thing you need to do.

 ### Install CascadiaCode